Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 After installing Xampp, a folder `/opt/lampp` will be created in Linux OS.

 2. YII 2 installed.
 If not, refer [here](https://www.section.io/engineering-education/php-yii2-framework/) on how to install.
-Install the advanced application template.
+Choose advanced application template.

 We will do the following in this article: